TelecomParistoc/Simulation-view/README.md

 ```bash
 ./view xInitialValue yInitialValue initialAngle xRobotSize yRobotSize
 ```
-The lengths are in meter and the  angle is degree.
+The lengths are in meter and the angle is in degree.

 ## Caution